DADi590/HAN-Toolbox/README.md

 ### 3 notes:
 - Only English available (if anyone wants to translate it, just tell me);
 - I didn't test this in all firmwares.
-Only on OFW 4.82 and HFW 4.85, and it worked on both;
+Only on OFW 4.82 and HFW 4.85 by another person (both, only on CEX, but DEX should be working too), and it worked on both;
 - Offline Soft Rebooter takes ages to complete, while Offline Hard Rebooter takes about 10 seconds.
 No idea why, as I just changed a value (and a variable name) to convert from Soft Rebooter to Hard Rebooter.